top of page

 In an August 2 story in The Independent, Brittany Miller wrote about a mother’s restricted access to the adult library section.

-A new law came into effect on July 1 in Idaho.
+Restricting access to books came into reality in a new Idaho law that went into effect on July 1.
 A person under 18 can’t enter the adult section unless they have an unrestricted library card or a parent over 18 signs an affidavit for the minor.
 First, the mother had to show her ID, and then she was asked to fill out an affidavit for the one-year-old.
 After being forced to go by herself, her daughter received help from the librarian.

 The law states that parents can sue any public or school library if they believe they are offering “harmful” materials to minors.